How does a free checkup sound?!

 Some people can have a bad day and they don’t need counselling or therapy.
 Other people can be struggling most days and find that a bad day is enough to make them feel like there is no escape or better life ahead.

 Counselling is helpful when people are struggling with life, have many stressors or are overwhelmed because of change.
-Our assessment involves a scientifically designed measure of distress that will estimate your need for counselling and detail the number of sessions needed to treat your level of distress.
+We use a scientifically designed measure of distress that will estimate your need for counselling and detail the number of sessions needed to treat your level of distress.

 I think I might be depressed or have something worse, can you help with identifying a mental disorder?